mvolkmann/blog/src/swift-ui.md

 This displays a list of views in a single column.
 It also acts like `ForEach` for iterating over array elements.
-See more in the "List" section below.
+For more detail, see the "List" section below.

 ### `ForEach`